To content

 Result and impact

-We released the website “Fejjan För Alla” in February 2014.
-Based on the immediate feedback, Facebook could now have gotten easier to use for several hundred thousand people in Sweden living with some type of visual impairment.
+We released “Fejjan För Alla” in February 2014.
+Based on the feedback, Facebook was now probably easier to use for several hundred thousand people in Sweden with visual impairments.

 Users told us “Fejjan För Alla” was the easiest way to use Facebook by far!
 A lot of them could now do things online they never could do before.